reflex-frp/reflex-platform/reflex-frp.org/doc/guide_to_event_management.rst

 button, this event can have various different reponses depending upon the context or more specifically the state of the application.

-The response to an event is most cases do some change in DOM, AJAX request or change the internal state of application.
+The response to an event in most cases will do some change in DOM, AJAX request or change the internal state of application.

-In an FRP architecture (atleast in Reflex) this response can be expressed or implemented by
+In Reflex this response can be expressed or implemented by

 1. Firing another Event.
 2. Modification of a Dynamic Value.